RobertCarrUTA/Python-X-Vector-Solution/README.md

-* README is still under construction *
+*README is still under construction*
-# Python-Solve-X-Vector-Linear-Algebra
+# Solve the X vector of a matrix in Python